Citizen Science Group Finds Elusive Wisconsin Ghost Ship

 Principal investigator Brendon Baillod led the project, in which 20 citizen scientists and community historians from around the Midwest got to participate directly in the discovery of an historic shipwreck.
 WUAA chartered the tour vessel The Shoreline from the Friends of Plum and Pilot Islands in order to share the experience of searching for a lost ship with the larger community.

 Missing for 139 years, the F.J.
 King was one of the most highly sought lost ships on Lake Michigan and had been the subject of countless search efforts since the 1970s.
 Green Bay based Neptune’s Dive Club had even issued a $1000 reward for its discovery.
 She had developed a reputation as something of a ghost ship due to her elusiveness.
 Area commercial fisherman claimed to bring up pieces of her in their nets and the local lighthouse keeper claimed to have seen her masts breaking the surface, but when wreckhunters scoured the area, they continually came up empty-handed.
-The WUAA group consequently considered the discovery a long shot and were mostly focused on learning about sidescan sonar and remote operated vehicle (ROV) technology.
+The WUAA group consequently considered the discovery a long shot and were mostly focused on learning about sidescan sonar and remote operated vehicle (ROV) technology when they left the dock on Saturday, June 28th, 2025.

 Two hours into the search, on only the second pass, a large object slowly scrolled onto the video screen.
 The WUAA’s new DeepVision sidescan sonar clearly showed the vessel’s hatches and enabled Baillod to measure the object.
 At 140 feet long, it exactly matched the length of the F.J.
 King.
 “A few of us had to pinch each other,” remarked Baillod.
 “After all the previous searches, we couldn’t believe we had actually found it, and so quickly.”